Hemis National Park: Flora

 This region is in the rain shadow of the Himalayas, and does not receive much precipitation.
 Hence, dry forests of juniper, Populus - Salix forests, subalpine dry birch - fir are present at lower elevations.
 Alpine and steppe trees are predominantly found here.
 These trees and shrubs are spread across the valley bottoms.
 Since the upper mountain slopes are moist, this area is characterized by alpine vegetation including Anemone, Gentiana, Thalictrum, Lloydia, Veronica, Delphinum, Carex and Kobresia.
 The other parts of the park support steppe vegetation which is dominated by Caragana, Artemisia, Stachys, and Ephedra, present along the lower river courses.
 A study conducted by CP Kala reports 15 rare and endangered medicinal plants growing in the park, which include Acantholimon lycopodioides, Arnebia euchroma, Artemisia maritima, Bergenia stracheyi, Ephedra gerardiana, Ferula jaeschkeana, and Hyoscyamus niger.

 Environmental issues

 Over 1,600 people live inside the park boundaries, mostly pastoralists raising poultry, goats, and sheep.
 This results in considerable animal-human conflict within the region.
 Snow leopards prey on livestock, sometimes killing several animals from a single flock in one hunt.
 This has been attributed to the overgrazing of livestock.
 Crop damage caused by bharal has also been seen.

-The Department of Wildlife Protection, Government of Jammu and Kashmir is the custodian of the park.
-Any activity in the park is prohibited unless special permission is obtained from the Chief Wildlife Warden J&K. The department has initiated many projects for biodiversity conservation and rural livelihood improvement in Ladakh, including the Hemis National Park, such as:
+The Department of Wildlife Protection, Government of Ladakh is the custodian of the park.
+Any activity in the park is prohibited unless special permission is obtained from the Chief Wildlife Warden.
+The department has initiated many projects for biodiversity conservation and rural livelihood improvement, such as: